NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-11-Does Exodus 21:22-25 support abortion?.md

 ---
 title: Does Exodus 21:22-25 support abortion?
-tags: [Abortion, Mosaic law, Apologetics]
+tags: [Abortion, Mosaic law, Apologetics, Eisegesis]
 ---
 A common claim by abortion promoters is to say that the Bible promotes abortion.
 One scripture they misinterpret is Numbers 5: 11-35\.
 And their other favorite is Exodus 21:22-25.